JigarMalam/MyfirstGit/README.md

 # MyfirstGit
-This is my fist Git
+This is my first Git